djcasual/nagios-plugin-couchbase/README.md

 Alternatively you can create a full output of the configuration file used in CheckMK.

-The --dump-checkmk flag can be used to output the Check_MK custom_checks configuration and placed in /omd/sites/<site>/etc/check_mk/conf.d/<custom_name>.mk.
+The --dump-checkmk flag can be used to output the Check_MK custom_checks configuration and placed in WATO conf.d directory under: /omd/sites/<site_name>/etc/check_mk/conf.d/<custom_name>.mk.
 Then reload Check_MK with "cmk -O".

 References:

 Passive Checks: https://mathias-kettner.com/cms_wato_services.html#passive_checks
 Configuration files: https://mathias-kettner.com/checkmk_configfiles.html#Further+configuration+files+in+conf.d
 Using your own plugin: https://mathias-kettner.com/cms_wato_services.html#active_checks